 Talk with your doctor about your health, your experiences with HIV, and how you are feeling generally keeps you in control of your HIV and your health.
 Remember to tell your doctor about any other medications that you are taking.

-If you have more treatment related questions you can also call the Positive Life Treatments Officer (02) 9206 2177 to ask questions you feel unsure about.
+If you have more medication related questions, you can get support from Positive Life NSW on (02) 8357 8386 or 1800 245 677 or email email@example.com to ask questions you feel unsure about.

 Being proactive about your health puts you in control of your HIV.
 Your CD4 count and viral load will provide clinical markers to guide you and your doctor.
 If you’re unhappy with advice you receive, you can always seek a second opinion.

-For more answers you can speak to your doctor, contact your local Sexual Health Clinic or call our Treatments Officer (02) 9206 2177 or 1800 245 677 (freecall) to get answers when you feel unsure.
+For more support when speaking with your doctor, contact your local Sexual Health Clinic or call Positive Life NSW on ((02) 8357 8386 or 1800 245 677 (freecall) or email firstname.lastname@example.org.